 How advertisers should interpret the proportion of sales that are third party only

 The problems associated with tracking using third-party cookies should be well known by now by everyone in the affiliate industry.
 Based on evidence in Moonpull’s regular industry audits, it is an area that has not been addressed to best effect across the whole sector.
-We see programs with just third-party tracking and many others having it in place as a backup to first-party methods; this article examines this in more technical depth – and sets out how its presence gives information about the health of an advertiser’s affiliate program.
+We see programs with just third-party tracking and many others having it in place as a backup to first-party methods using a ‘memory cookie’; this article examines this in more technical depth – and sets out how its presence gives information about the health of an advertiser’s affiliate program.

 In our recent blog post, we described why Moonpull considers the proportion of sales arising from third party tracking as the most important metric in affiliate marketing for advertisers in 2023.
 That applies as much to networks as to advertisers and their program management agencies.